muskandevi12/SoftGrowTech_Invoice_Generator/README.md

 ## Features

+## Features

- Enter customer name
+- Enter customer name
- Enter item name
+- Enter item name
- Enter quantity and price
+- Enter quantity and price
- Automatically calculate the total bill
+- Automatically calculate the total bill
- Display the generated invoice
+- Display the generated invoice
- Clear all fields
+- Clear all fields

 ## Technologies Used

-Python
-  Tkinter
+-Python
+-Tkinter

 ## How to Run